TomWinandy/enigma-game/README.txt

    - Having retrieved the key, the door will be opened, and you can go through it
 - The door that you will pass by having solved the riddle of door 5 will send you to another riddle, where you will only have to light the four torches to unlock the door, which will give you access to the LevelSelector again.

+The image below show the example of graphics similar to our game.

 ![alt text](https://github.com/TomWinandy/enigma-game/blob/main/example.png?raw=true)